|

 Seedlings usually emerge in a mere 3 to 4 days.

-Water your radishes well and frequently--lest they become pithy or over-hot in taste--wait 3 weeks or so, then pull; their maturity is lisetd as typically 25 days or so, and most sources say "3 to 4 weeks", but if you're succession cropping, you might as well pull them fairly early, to avoid unwanted bitterness (the chief bane of radishes).
+Water your radishes well and frequently—lest they become pithy or over-hot in taste—wait 3 weeks or so, then pull; their maturity is listed as typically 25 days or so, and most sources say “3 to 4 weeks”, though that may be a significant understatement (4 to even 6 weeks might be more accurate).
+But if you’re succession cropping, you might as well pull them fairly early, to avoid unwanted bitterness (the chief bane of radishes).

-Radishes grown for their edible pod need to be harvested quite young, else the seed pods turn very bitter.
+Radishes grown for their edible pod (special types, usually called “rat-tail”) need to be harvested quite young, else the seed pods turn very bitter.

 Besides any links presented above on this page, the following ought to be especially helpful.